I don’t write very much about raising teenagers, even though by this fall I will have five of them under my jurisdiction. Yeah, I know. Five is a lot.

 Have you ever traveled overseas?
 Where would you want to go and why?

-When we teach our teens to ask people questions, we set them up to show people they care about them.
+When we teach our teens to ask others questions, we set them up to be great conversationalists and to show people they care about them.
 And in today’s culture, someone interested in the lives of others is a real gem.

 4. The Art of Noticing Feelings.